Ego Death at a Bachelorette Party: Release and marketing

-Ego Death at a Bachelorette Party was officially released as an album to streaming media on August 28, 2025.
-It features the 17 previously released songs alongside "Parachute", which premiered as a single on radio stations such as BBC Radio 1 on the same date.
-Various physical formats are scheduled to be issued on November 7, 2025, also via Post Atlantic.
-While announcing the release and tracklist on social media, Williams filled tracks 19 and 20 with blank spaces, hinting at two more songs to be released.
-To complete the tracks order, she was inspired by a fan-made website that collected fans's preferred listings shared as playlists.
+Ego Death at a Bachelorette Party was officially released to streaming on August 28, 2025.
+It featured the 17 previously released songs alongside "Parachute", which premiered as a single on radio stations such as BBC Radio 1 on the same date.
+While announcing the release and tracklist on social media, Williams filled tracks 19 and 20 with blank spaces, hinting at two more songs to be added in the future.
+She stated that the final track order was inspired by a fan-made website that collected the preferred song order from fans' in the form of playlists.
 In an interview with Zane Lowe, the singer explained how she "really did want to shirk the responsibility" and was "interested in other people's perspectives," stating that she was not able to have one as she was "in the eye of [the] storm".

 On October 24, a new track, entitled "Good Ol' Days", was added to the album, and subsequently performed by Williams with Bleachers at Rolling Stone's Musicians on Musicians event at New York City's Beacon Theatre, along with three other songs from the album.
 The album's final track, "Showbiz", was added on November 7, coinciding with the album's physical release.
 In-person listening party events, dubbed "Ego Nites," were also held in various record stores worldwide in celebration of said physical release.

 Tour

 In December 2024, four years after the cancellation of her supposed first solo tour, the Petals for Armor Tour, due to the COVID-19 pandemic, Williams first announced her renewed intent to play solo shows in 2025.

 On November 7, 2025, an image listing United States, Europe, and United Kingdom dates for a tour in support of the album was quietly added to Williams' website.
-Three days later, the tour, entitled Hayley Williams at a Bachelorette Party, was formally announced, with supporting acts Water From Your Eyes, Snuggle, and Tiberius b.
+Three days later, the tour, entitled Hayley Williams at a Bachelorette Party, was formally announced, with supporting acts Water from Your Eyes, Snuggle, and Tiberius b.
 More shows were added on November 12 due to "overwhelming demand."

 In an attempt to make ticket distribution more accessible and affordable, Williams partnered with the platform Openstage to host verified presale registration, hoping to combat bots and scalpers from purchasing tickets for tour dates.

 Composition

-Ego Death at a Bachelorette Party is an alternative pop album, which features elements of alternative rock, trip hop, indie rock, folk, synth-pop, and shoegaze.
+Ego Death at a Bachelorette Party is an alternative rock, alternative pop, indie rock, trip hop, pop, folk album, which features elements of synth-pop, and shoegaze.
 Williams performed several instruments for the album and co-wrote the songs in collaboration with the record producer Daniel James, and also received contributions from Brian Robert Jones and Jim-E Stack, among others.

 Critical reception

 Ego Death at a Bachelorette Party was met with widespread acclaim from music critics upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 91 based on eleven reviews, indicating "universal acclaim".
+Rolling Stone listed the album at number 9 on their list, "The 100 Best Albums of 2025".